amplitude/amplitude-docs/content/collections/api/en/http-v2.md

 Possible reasons for the response:

 - The request contains invalid values within the Header, Body, and/or URI that match our security filters
-- The request is from a sanctioned region that we are not allowed to accept requests from
+- The request is from a sanctioned region from which Amplitude isn't allowed to accept requests.

 ```json
 {